EthanPierce723/ethanpierce.github.io/_posts/2023-05-16-Tears-of-the-Kingdom-and-the-mechanics-of-exploration.markdown

 Exploration in these games is integral to the gameplay loop, rewarding, and exciting.
 Moving through these worlds is fun, battling against the various enemies that populate them is fun, and  finding what it has hidden beneath its surface whether that be in the form of a boss or a new shiny piece of loot is fun.

-But I wonder, when you think about it; is exploring in any of these games fun?
+But I wonder, when you think about it; is <em style="font-family: system-ui">exploring</em> in any of these games <em style="font-family: system-ui">fun?</em>

-Are the mechanics; the rules, methods, constraints, or mechanisms attached the player engaging with an environment for the express purpose of uncovering new space fun?
+Are the mechanics; the rules, methods, constraints, or mechanisms attached the player engaging with an environment for the express purpose of uncovering new space in most new games fun?

 One of the only mechanics attached expressly to exploration in many different games is illumination via torchlight.
 You come to a dark space, you take out a torch, light it, now you can see what you’re doing.
 Classic video games.